 How long to grill chicken leg quarters on gas grill

 All together it will take about 35-40 minutes depending on the thickness of your leg quarters.
-You need to cook the chicken to at least 165 degrees Fahrenheit before eating so please go by temperature and not just the cook times.
+You need to cook the chicken to at least 165 degrees Fahrenheit (we actually prefer 175 degrees) before eating so please go by temperature and not just the cook times.

 First heat the grill to between 400 and 450 degrees Fahrenheit.
 You will be cooking the grilled chicken leg quarters over direct heat for this recipe.
 If you do indirect heat, you may need to adjust the times slightly.